HeidiOttesen/GenomeAnalysis/my_project.md

 ### Project Plan:
 <pre>
 1 Genome Assembly
   	1.1 Quality Check on Raw Reads using FastQC
   	1.2 Trimming With Trimmomatic
   	1.3 Quality Check After Trimming Using FastQC
   	1.4 Assembly of Long PacBio Reads Using Canu
-  (1.5 Genome Assembly of Short illumina and Nanopore Reads Using Spades) 1.6 Base Error Correction of Nanopore Assembly by Mapping illumina Short Reads using BWA 1.7 Evaluation of the different assemblies using Quast (and more)
+  	1.5 Genome Assembly of Short illumina and Nanopore Reads Using Spades 1.7 Evaluation of the Different Assemblies Using Quast
-	1.8 Annotation using Prokka - structural and functional (1.9 Plasmid identification)
+	1.8 Annotation of PacBio Assembly Using Prokka - structural and functional (1.9 Plasmid identification)
 (Checkpoint 1 - trimming/qc/assembly)
 2 SyntenyPhylogeny
+	2.1 Blastn
-	2.1 Phylogenetic tree by ML
+	(2.2 Phylogenetic tree by ML)
-	(2.2 ParSNP)
-	(2.3 Blast)
+	(2.3 ParSNP)
 3 Transcriptomics
 	3.1 Mapping RNA-seq on assemblies using BWA
-	3.2 Differential expression using Htseq
+	3.2 Differential expression using Htseq and Deseq2 (3.3 Tn-seq)
-	(3.3 Tn-seq)
 (4 Post_analyses)
 	(4.1 Identify Resistance genes using ResFinder)